singmann/afex/README.md

 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-We can also get the default `lme4` output if we call the `summary` method.
-However, note that in contrast to the previous methods, results are shown for factor-levels and not model-terms which is usually not interpretable for factors with more than two levels.
-This is the case for `length` here.
-The problem is that factors with *k* levels are mapped to *k* − 1 parameters and at the same time the intercept represent the (unweighted) grand mean.
-This means that factor-levels cannot be mapped in a 1-to-1 manner to the parameters and thus cannot be uniquely interpreted.
+We can also get the default `lme4` output if we call the `summary`
+method.
+However, note that in contrast to the previous methods, results
+are shown for factor-levels and not model-terms which is usually not
+interpretable for factors with more than two levels.
+This is the case
+for `length` here.
+The problem is that factors with \(k\) levels are
+mapped to \(k-1\) parameters and at the same time the intercept
+represent the (unweighted) grand mean.
+This means that factor-levels
+cannot be mapped in a 1-to-1 manner to the parameters and thus cannot be
+uniquely interpreted.

 ``` r
 summary(m1)